Tony-Muriuki/Tony-Muriuki/README.md

 - **Flask**

 ##  I’m currently learning
-I’m continuously expanding my skill set and currently exploring advanced topics in both web development and machine learning.
+I’m continuously expanding my skill set and currently exploring advanced topics in both web development and Android app development.

 ## I’m looking to collaborate on
 I'm open to collaborating on innovative projects, particularly those that aim to create impactful and user-friendly applications.
 If you’re looking for a committed and versatile software engineer to join your team or collaborate on a project, feel free to connect with me.
 Let’s build something amazing together!

-## How to reach me
+## GET IN TOUCH
-You can reach me via:
+Feel Free to Reach Out via:
 - **Email:** kamandetonymuriuki@gmail.com

 ---

-Feel free to connect with me to discuss potential opportunities, share ideas, or just to say Hello!
+Ready to connect and collaborate!
+Whether you’re looking to discuss potential opportunities, brainstorm ideas, or just say hi, I’m here and excited to chat.
+Feel free to reach out!